oldtrinket/soa-pyp/README.md

 16 august 2023 -- i have uploaded another version of highestnum.py which is highestnum2.py .

 23 august 2023 -- we discussed about python list today.

+28 august 2023 -- my teacher is quite happy with my submission